Ryan Nielsen: New Orleans Saints

 Nielsen was hired as the defensive line coach for the New Orleans Saints on February 9, 2017.

 Nielsen was offered the defensive coordinator position at LSU in 2021, but elected to remain with the Saints where he was promoted with the added title of assistant head coach in 2021.

 Nielsen was promoted to co-defensive coordinator for the New Orleans Saints in 2022.

 Atlanta Falcons

 On January 27, 2023, Nielsen was hired as defensive coordinator for the Atlanta Falcons.

 In Nielsen's first year with the Falcons, the overall defensive rankings improved from 23rd to 18th in points allowed per game and from 27th to 11th in yards allowed per game.
 The Falcons also doubled their sack total (42) from the previous season (21).

 Jacksonville Jaguars

 On January 22, 2024, Nielsen was hired as defensive coordinator for the Jacksonville Jaguars.
 Nielsen ended up being the worst defensive coordinator from a defensive rank statistical standpoint Jaguars franchise history.
 The Jaguar's defense gave up the most points per game ever by the team in one year.
 He was fired as part of Doug Pederson's staff being fired on January 6, 2025.

 Buffalo Bills

 On February 6, 2025, the Buffalo Bills hired Nielsen as a senior defensive assistant.

+Minnesota Vikings

+On February 3, 2026, the Minnesota Vikings hired Nielsen to serve as the team's defensive running game coordinator.